-Emails may feel a little traditional compared to some newer marketing channels, such as TikTok.
-However, whether your company is B2B or B2C, emails are still one of the most effective marketing channels you can use.
-In fact, 81% of B2B marketers say their most used form of content marketing is email newsletters, according to the Content Marketing Institute.
+As the default avenue for business newsletters, email may feel a little dated or traditional compared to some newer digital marketing channels, such as TikTok.
+However, whether your company is B2B or B2C, email is still one of the most effective marketing channels you can use.
+In fact, 77% of B2B marketers use email newsletters for their content marketing.

-And those who actively subscribe to your email newsletter show they are at least somewhat interested in reading your content and hearing about your products or services.
-This makes them more likely to engage with your email newsletter as compared to other channels, where they have not actively subscribed to your content.
+Those who actively subscribe to your email newsletter show they are at least somewhat interested in reading your content and hearing about your products or services.
+And they’re more likely to do so throughout their workday through email, while social media is more often used for breaktime and personal interests.

-It’s clear the B2B newsletter will remain a mainstay of the marketing mix in the coming year.
+It’s clear that email newsletters for businesses will remain a mainstay of the marketing mix in the coming year.
 If you’re wondering how you can make the most of your business newsletter, read on to discover our top tips for creating and sending one.